StefanopuloZ/Snake-Game/readme.md

 Value of 0 is none, while other values indicate something is there.

+Each grid tile has x,y coordinates.
 Program is following position of head separatley as it is the only one that can eat pray and run into obstacles be it and of the area or its own body.
 Each body part is kept as a value from 1 moving upwards.
 When head of the snake moves, new tile gets filled with a value of 1, last one gets deleted and all the rest get their value increased by 1.
 That is, if the move is valid, if it is not, appropriate alert appeares.
 When snake has eaten pray, same thing is done with the exeption of the last snake body tile, that does not get deleted as snake has gained in size.

 Method for finding head of the snake in a table: